 From camp, we make our way back through Indian Creek to the base of the Canyonlands Overlook.
 Our trail weaves through a wonderland of goblin-style rocks that have cut their way out of the Cutler sandstone and you are able to see the broken monoliths of Windgate Sandstone which look like ancient Egyptian pyramids.
 We’ll have plenty of time today for an 8 mile optional ride to swim in the Colorado River.

-Total Mileage 15-23 miles.
+Total Mileage 30 miles / 1505 ft gain.
 Camping near Lockhart Canyon.